dart-league/dson/README.md

 ## Convert JSON strings to objects

-To convert JSON strings to objects you only need to use the `fromJson` and `fromJsonList` function and pass the `json` string to deserialize and the `Type` of the object as parameters:
+To convert JSON strings to objects you only need to use the `fromJson` and `fromJsonList` functions and pass the `json` string to deserialize and the `Type` of the object as parameters:

 ```dart
 library example;